-Having delivered clinical excellence and research innovation working collaboratively with both drug and device companies, the North Bristol NHS Trust urology department now delivers the clinical service for the whole Bristol area increasing both our clinical and research potential.
+Working with both drug and device companies, North Bristol NHS Trust now delivers a clinical urology service for the whole Bristol area increasing both our clinical and research potential.

 The department has an enviable position focussing world leading clinicians, dedicated research staff and a patient population invested in the development of future treatment options.